Year of Call 2020

 ADVISORY WORK AND OUT OF COURT ANIMAL ADVOCACY

 Samuel is regularly instructed to provide written advice in cases raising animal protection issues.
-He was recently instructed to advise on evidence and prospects of conviction in a fox hunting case.
+He conducts footage review identifying potential breaches of animal welfare laws on farms and has been instructed to advise on evidence and prospects of conviction in a fox hunting case.
 He has been instructed by a number of charities and campaigning organisations seeking early-stage advice in prospective private prosecutions and similar challenges.
 Samuel has provided regulatory advice in niche areas such as the movement of animals between different tuberculosis risk zones.
-He provides pro-bono advice on an ongoing basis as a member of the advisory board to the Animal Law Foundation.
+He sat on the advisory board to the Animal Law Foundation from 2022 to 2026.

 He is a member of the UK Centre for Animal Law and formerly worked as a paralegal at Advocates for Animals, the UK’s only specialist animal law firm.
 His work with Advocates for Animals has involved assisting with several cases including those relating to systemic failures in farming cases.